Sunwarul/play-with-tailwind-css/README.md

 npm install -D tailwindcss@latest postcss@latest autoprefixer@latest

 ```
 These commands will create a directory called `myapp` initialize a `package.json` file and install all `dev` dependencies.
-After these your `package.json` fill will have these dev-dependencies:
+After these your `package.json` fill will have these dev dependencies:

 ```